 An HVAC system is a complicated assembly that relies on many parts working together flawlessly.
 Since every Louisville home or business is different, every system requires an individualized approach.
-Having an HVAC system that’s tailored to your particular needs can really help keep heating and cooling costs in check.
-Using custom-made HVAC ducts and components can also make new construction projects easier.
+Having an HVAC system that’s tailored to your needs can help keep energy costs in check.
+Using sheet metal fabrication and components can also make new construction projects easier.

 Of course, installing a custom system means you can’t always grab parts off the shelf.
 The solution is using sheet metal fabrication to create the perfect parts needed to do the job.
 Fabrication is especially useful when it comes to designing custom plenums and ductwork.
 The typical system loses up to 30 percent of its conditioned air through leaky or poorly designed ducts.
 Ducts that are custom-fabricated, however, are built to deliver excellent performance and efficiency.
 So, how does the sheet metal fabrication process work?

 Unsurprisingly, sheet metal fabricating typically begins with a large sheet of galvanized metal.
 This sheet is then measured and marked according to the purpose it will serve.
 Fabricators then cut the metal to the desired size using a variety of tools.
 This process is also called shearing because it involves applying great enough force to cause the metal to shear.
 Sheet metal cutters and shears are often used at this stage.
 Other tools include powered and non-powered saws, chisels and torches.
 CNC plasma cutters are also frequently used to produce quick and precise cuts.

 Once the sheet metal pieces are cut to the right size, the next step is forming them to the desired shape.
 Each piece must have a specific shape depending on its function and location within the larger system.
 Some shaping can be done by using hand tools, but mechanical equipment is often required.
 A fabricator has many tools at their disposal to help them achieve exactly the shape they need.
 Here are just a few of the tools that may be used during fabrication: